About

 We will also be hosting a drinks reception on the evening, which is included in the price of your ticket!

-Day 1 will consist of workshops run by some of our very own Jumping Rivers pros.
-The workshops will run from to , with a lunch break.
-Particpants can either take one full-day workshop or two half-days workshops.
+Day 1 will consist of workshops run by some of our very own Jumping Rivers pros and other experts in the field.
+Particpants can take two half-days workshops and lunch is included.

-Workshops will include Prompt Craft & AI Integration: Building LLM-Driven Workflows in R and Python (half-day, morning) and Shiny Meets LLMs: Smarter App Experiences (half-day, afternoon).
-More to follow shortly.
+• Prompt Craft & AI Integration: Building LLM-Driven Workflows in R and Python

 All tickets include entry to the drinks reception on night.
 Hosted in the atrium of the Catalyst building, this will be a great opportunity for networking and relaxing before the following day of talks!